Bryan Callen

 Bryan Callen (born January 26, 1967) is an American stand-up comedian, actor, writer and podcaster.
 He studied acting at the Beverly Hills Playhouse.
 Callen initiated his career as one of the original cast members on the sketch comedy series MADtv.
 Callen played Coach Mellor in The Goldbergs and reprised the role as a main character in the Goldbergs spinoff series Schooled.
-He is co-host of the podcast The Fighter and the Kid, alongside Brendan Schaub.
+He is also a co-host of The Fighter and the Kid podcast, alongside Brendan Schaub.

 Early life

 Callen was born on a military base in Manila, Philippines.
 He is the son of American parents, Victoria Callen (née Sclafani) and Michael A. Callen.
 Because of his father's career as an international banker, Callen lived overseas until he was fourteen years old, including in the Philippines, India, Pakistan, Lebanon, Greece and Saudi Arabia.
 He graduated from Northfield Mount Hermon High School in Gill, Massachusetts in 1985.
 He then attended American University in Washington, D.C., where he graduated with a bachelor's degree in History.
 He is of Italian and Irish descent.